jayminwest/cogzia-take-home-test/process-notes.md

 - Linting checks and cleanup complete (12:00)
 - Cleaning up frontend and making it more modern (12:10)
 - Frontend looking much better (12:15)
+- Given the project is complete, I passed the entire codebase over to KOTA (my AI assistant) for review and improvement suggestions.
+I plugged KOTA's thoughts directly into Claude for improvements (12:27)
+- Project complete, improvements made, creating project-notes.md for better high level understanding (12:38)